kavia-common/tic-tac-toe-classic-34100-34109/game_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Sound Effects

+- Paths used at runtime:
+  - Move: `/assets/sounds/move.mp3`
+  - Win: `/assets/sounds/win.mp3`
+  - Draw: `/assets/sounds/draw.mp3`
+- Keep these files small (short .mp3 recommended, <20KB each).
+- Mute toggle persists in `localStorage` under key `ttt-muted` (`'1'` for muted, `'0'` otherwise).
+- Playback is debounced and guarded to avoid stacking on rapid clicks.
+AI moves also trigger the move sound.

 ## Customization